by Mac Barnett

 by Peter H. Reynolds

 Ramon loves to draw.
-At least, he did... until one day his older brother made fun of his pictures.
+At least, he did... until one day his brother made fun of his pictures.
 Ramon decides to end his art career, but then he finds out that his work has been secretly inspiring someone else.
 A beautiful story about finding support in unexpected places.
-I love everything by Peter Reynolds, but this is my favorite.

-Be sure to read his other books: The North Star, The Word Collector, and The Dot (which inspired International Dot Day).
+Check out his other books: The North Star, The Word Collector, and The Dot

 The Ok Book